ignecziadam/meltwater_discharge/README.md

 	> Compares our dataset with  Bamber et al. (2018) and Mankoff et al. (2020).
 	Plots graphs showing the comparison.
 	Saves Excel spreadsheets with the data.

+ - dem_analysis.py
+	> Bins MAR elevation (bin edges are determined automatically) and calculates the median of COP-250 DEM minus MAR DEM within the bins.
+	Plots histograms, and the median difference against elevation.

+ - plot_discharge_comp.py
+	> Integrates our data with the code and observational fata from Mankoff et al. (2020) to compare our coastal discharge estimations to river gauge data.

+ - plot_downscaling_eval.py
+	> Compares and plots the original and downscaled MAR runoff.